 We will no longer be infants, tossed back and forth by the waves, and blown here and there by every wind of teaching and by the cunning and craftiness of people in their deceitful scheming~ Ephesians 4:14 NIV

-It is also possible to grow old without growing-up and, frankly, there seems to be a lot of that going around these days.
-It is not at all uncommon to see children well into their elementary years still throwing temper tantrums like toddlers.
-Teenagers with the mindset of elementary-age children and young adults, who have never held a paying job.
-Immaturity and childishness is not limited to the young.
-Our society is jam-packed with grown-ups who bully, blame others and are lacking the ability to manage their most basic of impulses.
+A lot of folks grow old without growing-up.
+It is not uncommon to see children well into their elementary years still pitching fits like toddlers.
+We all know teenagers with the mindset of elementary-age children and young adults who have never held a paying job or had a meaningful relationship.
+Sadly, immaturity and childishness is endemic in our culture and it is not limited to the young.

-Perhaps one of the most tragic forms of immaturity is spiritual immaturity.
-Spiritual immaturity is marked by a lack of love and concern for others (John 13:34-35, Romans 12:10, Hebrews 10:24), an inability to distinguish right from wrong (Malachi 3:18, Philippians 1:9-11) and a tendency to rely on feelings rather than biblical truth for direction (John 8:32).
-Other indicators of spiritual immaturity are broken relationships, pride, anger, excessive complaining without any desire to problem solve and a tendency to church hop.
+Spiritual immaturity is in a class all its own, mostly because it creates all kinds of chaos for the body of Christ.
+Spiritually immature people are characterized by a lack of love and concern for others (John 13:34-35, Romans 12:10, Hebrews 10:24).
+They have a hard time distinguishing right from wrong (Malachi 3:18, Philippians 1:9-11) and have a tendency to rely on feelings rather than biblical truth for direction (John 8:32).
+Some indicators a person is spiritually immature are a long string broken relationships, struggles with pride and lying, excessive complaining without any desire to problem solve and a tendency to church hop.

-God wants every Christian to be firmly rooted in the truths of the Bible and in relationship with Jesus (Ephesians 5:17, Colossians 2:6-7).
-We become rooted through a commitment to the spiritual disciplines of Bible study, prayer and regular church attendance.
-There is simply no truly viable excuse for not reading the Bible, praying and getting involved in a Bible believing church if you want to mature your way out of spiritual infancy.
+One thing I know for absolute certain is that it is God’s will for every Christian to understand the Bible and be able to explain it to others (Ephesians 5:17).
+It just is.
+It’s what the Bible calls “being rooted” in biblical truth (Colossians 2:6-7).
+We become rooted biblically over time through a commitment to the spiritual disciplines of Bible study, prayer and regular church attendance.
+There is simply no reasonable excuse for Christians not reading the Bible, praying and becoming a contributing member of a Bible believing community.

-When Christians serve in their churches and communities two critical objectives are met.
-Things get done, the needs of people are met and Jesus looks good as a result.
-Serving also broadens our focus and causes us to take our eyes off ourselves.
+When Christians serve in their churches and communities a couple of critical things happen with very little effort: stuff that needs to get done gets done, as a result Jesus looks good.
+He’s glorified.
+Serving also broadens our concern for others and it naturally causes us to take our eyes off ourselves.
 In the process, we begin to see the needs of others more clearly and our desire to be a blessing grows.
-When this happens, God is glorified and we mature.
+When this happens, God is pleased and we grow up in our salvation.

-Because no man (or woman) is an island we are all effected to one degree or another by the actions of others.
-The insensitive, sinful and selfish actions of other people can cause the kind of damage that makes reaching our full potential in life much more challenging (but not impossible).
-That being said, we are each ultimately responsible for our own actions (Ezekiel 18:20-25).
-Blaming a bad childhood, marriage, dating experience, etc. for the choices we make and the sins we commit stunts our spiritual, emotional and intellectual growth making it impossible for God to use us to our full potential.
+Because no human being is an island we are all effected to one degree or another by the actions of others.
+The insensitive, sinful and selfish actions of our parents, friends, total strangers or a spouse can cause emotional and spiritual damage that makes reaching our full potential in life much more challenging.
+Nonetheless, every individual person is ultimately responsible before God for their own choices (Ezekiel 18:20-25).
+Blaming a bad childhood, marriage, dating experience, etc. for the choices we make and the sins we commit stunts our spiritual, emotional and intellectual growth.
+This makes it impossible for God to use us to our full potential.
 We become spiritually free and mature when we get real with God (and ourselves) about what we’ve done and why we did it.
-When we do that we are well on our way to becoming the people God wants us to be.